Bruce lee inviting to a front-kicking exercise

 #1 Knee kicks (Knee raises)

 Stand vertical to the ground, hands down low.
-Bring one knee to a 90-degree angle with a sharp movement.
+Bring your left knee to a 90-degree angle with a sharp movement.
 Raise your opposite hand up like you would when running, simultaneous with the leg movement.
-You thighs should end up parallel to the ground.
+Your thighs should end up parallel to the ground.
 Keep your shin loose and hanging and hold for 1 second.
-Lower your leg.
-Repeat the motion with the other side.
+Lower your left foot down on the floor.
+Repeat the motion with the right knee.

 #2 Basic front kicks

 Arms bent in a boxing stance, held in front of your head.
-Lift your leg knee-first and then kick your foot forward.
-Lower your leg and repeat with the other side.
+Place your feet hip-width apart.
+Lift your right leg knee-first and then kick one foot forward.
+Lower your leg and repeat with the other side - left knee (left leg) first.
 The same-sided arm should follow the movement naturally by extending downwards.
+Switch sides constantly and enjoy the movements!

 #3 Straight-leg kicks

-Stand up straight and stiffen your kicking leg.
+For a starting position, stand up straight and stiffen your kicking leg.
 Without bending the knee, raise your leg to a 90-degree angle and lower down in the same motion.
-Do the same with your other leg.
+Switch sides and do the same with your other leg.

 #4 Push kicks

 Pick the knee up above the waist level.
 Kick your left foot and extend the hips forward to complete the full motion.
 The left arm should go down in tune with a raised leg in a chopping motion and help you extend your hip even further.
 Don't allow gravity to pull your leg down but turn your hips back to your primary stance and lower your leg down slowly.
-Repeat.
+Repeat with your right leg.

 And that's it!
 You are finished!

-If you gained interest in these exercises, maybe you'll want to check out some of Wakeout's original content!
+If we sparked your move-groove, maybe you'll want to check out some of Wakeout's other exercises!

 36 Desk Exercises You Can Do In Office to Stay Fit